Joey Jordison, founding member of Slipknot, dead at 46

-DES MOINES, Iowa (WHO13) – Joey Jordison, founding member of the band Slipknot, has died at the age of 46, according to a statement from his family to entertainment news outlets.
+DES MOINES, Iowa (WHO-TV) — Joey Jordison, founding member of the band Slipknot, has died at the age of 46, according to a statement from his family to entertainment news outlets.

 A representative for Jordison’s family told Rolling Stone he died peacefully in his sleep.
 His family did not disclose a cause of death.